 Brief questions and ideas for your assessment:

+As we wrap up the movie, what are your overall thoughts on the movie?
 What’s your biggest takeaway?
 What do you think the film’s claim/thesis was?

 Here’s a summary of individual actions you can take today: